A YEAR'S COMPARISON

 Let's say you were born in the Fall.
 Your birthday would be in The Collecting/Collection.
 As aforementioned, each season is a Tam'nýer—a''n month, and the Tam'nýer—a''n calendar has 8 months per year.

 From there it would be what week you were born in and every month has 15 weeks.
 Each week is named after a God, Goddess or the Suns.
 Let's say, for example sake, that you were born in the 1st week.
-Your birthday would now be: Pajj'qwi of The Collecting.
+This would make your birthday be:

 If you wanted to, you could go ahead and nail down your birthday to the days of the week (of which there are 9 in a week) and Tam'nýer—a''n Hours, which are technically as long as our Earth days, but generally birthdays mentioned in passing are not so detailed.